AlshaimaaAbdelghani/Password-Generator/README.md

 # Password-Generator
-Generating password that meets security conditions for a strong password.
+The password generator is a Random Password generating program that generates a password mix of upper and lowercase letters, as well as numbers and symbols strong enough to provide great security.